Toyota Land Cruiser FJ

-The Toyota Land Cruiser FJ (トヨタ・ランドクルーザーFJ, Toyota Rando-Kurūzā Efujē) is a retro-styled compact SUV that was unveiled by Toyota on 21 October 2025 in Japan and will be produced in Thailand starting 2026.
+The Toyota Land Cruiser FJ (トヨタ・ランドクルーザーFJ, Toyota Rando-Kurūzā Efujē) (model code J240) is a retro-styled compact SUV produced by Japanese manufacturer Toyota since 2026.
 It is part of the Land Cruiser range as the smallest variation in the lineup.
 The name "FJ" is a backronym of "Freedom & Joy" and is a reference to the FJ40 Land Cruiser.

+Overview

+In August 2023, the Land Cruiser FJ was first shown in teaser images alongside the Toyota Land Cruiser Se Concept and Toyota Land Hopper three-wheeled scooter.

+The Land Cruiser FJ made its first autoshow debut at the 2025 Japan Mobility Show on 20 October 2025.
 It is built upon the IMV platform shared with the Hilux.
-The model will be available in Asian, Middle East and Latin American markets, with no plans for availability in the North America or Europe.
+The model will be available in Asian, African, Middle East and Latin American markets, with no plans for availability in the North America or Europe.
+Before its introduction, the design of the Land Cruiser FJ was previewed by the Compact Cruiser EV concept SUV in December 2021.